Skip to content

 So how does YouTube evaluate if a video is worthy of recommendation?

-First: it’s not about the content.
+It’s not about the content.
 The actual content of your video is not evaluated by the YouTube algorithm at all.
 Videos about how great YouTube is aren’t more likely to go viral than a video about how to knit a beret for your hamster.

 “Our algorithm doesn’t pay attention to videos; it pays attention to viewers.
 So, rather than trying to make videos that’ll make an algorithm happy, focus on making videos that make your viewers happy,” says YouTube.